animist-io/wallowa/README.md

 # wallowa
 **Warning: Under construction and not usable.
 Draft copy.**

-This repo will house templates for / examples of contracts that can processed by Animist IoT endpoints.
+This repo will house templates for / examples of Solidity code that targets Animist IoT endpoints.
 Initial work is being done on a simple contract that allows contestants to participate in a wagered race from one endpoint to another.

 Goals: